LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Methodology

-However, existing uncertainty approaches are imperfect and cannot perfectly separate correct from incorrect outputs~\citep{liu2025uncertainty}.
+However, prior uncertainty methods are inherently imperfect and cannot fully separate correct from incorrect outputs~\citep{liu2025uncertainty}.
 Thus, applying a fixed $\lambda^{(a)}$ at test time may admit some erroneous predictions.
-To mitigate this issue, our goal is to determine a statistically valid threshold $\hat{\lambda}^{(a)}$ that ensures the probability of accepting an incorrect prediction (i.e., the FDR) does not exceed a target risk level $\alpha$.
+To mitigate this issue, our goal is to derive a statistically rigorous threshold $\hat{\lambda}^{(a)}$ that ensures the conditional probability that an accepted prediction is incorrect does not exceed a target risk level $\alpha$.